Compiled from information obtained through the courtesy of the History Room of the Anaheim Public Library

 2018 Field Show is “Arabian Nights” and features music from Scheherazade.
 Drum Major is Jesse Toro and band receives 2nd place at every competition scoring higher than almost all of Anaheim District Bands.
 Percussion took Sweepstakes trophy at Kennedy Field Tournament and broke a score of 80 on the field and a score of 90 at the Loara Band Review where they took 2nd place.
 Jesse Toro, Madison Brickner, Angel Avalos, and Miguel Jimenez represent AHS at Tournament of Roses Honor Band.
 Wind Ensemble receives Unanimous Superior ratings at Festival and Parade Band gets 1st Place at the St. Patrick’s Day Parade in San Francisco.

 2019 Members in full unit total 175, possibly making it the largest group in Anaheim HS History.
 Field show is “To the Moon…A Golden Jubilee” commemorating the 50 year anniversary of the Moon Landing, and Parade March is “Father of Victory”.
-Drum Major is David Frias who goes on to major in music.
+Drum Major is David Frias.
 Band received 1st place awards at the Los Altos Field Tournament and the Loara Band Review with a score of 91.45.
 David Frias, Jose Rocha, Irving Ortiz and Miguel Jimenez represent AHS at Tournament of Roses Honor Band.
 Miguel Jimenez gets 1st chair tuba spot at SCSBOA All-Southern Symphonic Band and goes on to major in music.
 Wind Ensemble receives Superior ratings at Festival and then school is closed for the remainder of the year due to covid -19 pandemic.